-R002g: In the Maintenance mode, all measurands can be acquired and displayed, both in calibrated and uncalibrated form.
+R002e: In the Maintenance mode, all measurands can be acquired and displayed, both in calibrated and uncalibrated form.
 All control functions (e.g. throttle) can be explicitly set.
 VSCADA shall allow trained human technicians to easily control, alter, and monitor all the processes, parameters, and internal workings of the car systems at the lowest possible level.
 When operating in this mode, it shall be possible to alter, enable, or disable the various safety checks and interlocks that constrain functionality and state transitions in other modes.
 Security and safety features must be provided to protect this mode from accidental access.

-R002h: In Drive mode a minimal display and interaction with extensive automation and safety checking per Formula EV rules is provided to the driver to support and optimize his or her operation of the vehicle in all its operational states, without undue distraction.
-Note that drive mode does not imply the vehicle is physically moving, or that the safety system is in an active state.
+R002f: In Drive mode a minimal display and interaction with extensive automation and safety checking per Formula EV rules is provided to the driver to support and optimize his or her operation of the vehicle in all its operational states, without undue distraction.
+Note that drive mode applies both to the dynamometer configuration and the vehicle configuration.

-R002i: A Drive mode demo shall be provided (selectable and parameterized from maintenance mode) that allows all functions of driver mode to be realistically and safely exercised, tested, and demonstrated, including motor operation, vehicle sensors and AMS interaction without modification of VSCADA, even if these other subsystems are not available.
+R002g: A Drive mode demo shall be provided (selectable and parameterized from maintenance mode) that allows all functions of driver mode to be realistically and safely exercised, tested, and demonstrated, including motor operation, vehicle sensors and AMS interaction without modification of VSCADA, even if some or all of these other subsystems are not available.
 The drive mode demo display must be identical to the normal drive mode display except that a clear indication on the display must mark any simulated data and distinguish this demo mode from actual drive mode.